-D minor chord for guitar in different forms, both open and barre chords.
+D minor chord for guitar with diagrams, fingerings and notes.

-The primary chords that sound good to combine with Dm in chord progressions are: F, Gm, Am, Bb, C.
+The primary chords to combine with Dm in chord progressions are: F, Gm, Am, Bb, C.

 Secondary chords are among many others: Fmaj7, Gm7, A7, C9, Bbmaj7.